007mathur/Machine-Learning-using-Python/README.md

 # Machine-Learning-using-Python
-This repository is the outcome of my learnings from Machine Learning A-Z course on Udemy.<br>
+This repository is mainly the outcome of my learnings from Machine Learning A-Z course on Udemy.<br>
 The work on this repository is in progress.
 Currently, I'm working on the 2<sup>*nd*</sup> part.
 With time all the 9 parts will be uploaded on the repository.<br>
 <br>
 This repository is going to have 9 parts:<br>